Graduate Certificate in Diabetes Education and Management

 - Listening = 7

 - Speaking = 7

-Inherent Requirements apply to this course as defined on the Student Access & Inclusion website.
-Students who have a disability or health condition which may impact on their ability to meet these requirements are encouraged to visit the Student Access & Inclusion website for further information and contact details
+Inherent requirements are the essential components of a course or unit that demonstrate the abilities, knowledge and skills to achieve the core learning outcomes of the course or unit.
+Students who have a disability or health condition which may impact on their ability to meet these requirements are encouraged to contact your Course Coordinator or Student Access & Inclusion to discuss.

 You are required to undertake 40 hours of clinical placement within a recognised diabetes service with, as a minimum, a credentialled diabetes educator as a mentor.
 The importance of linking theory to practice is fundamental to student learning and to ensure graduates have the confidence to apply their knowledge and skills with clients in professional settings.

 The 40 hours of placement is a mandatory component of the course.
 Clinical placement occurs following completion of three units and generally occurs in Study Period 5 for those undertaking the complete one-year course.
 For those students who defer, placement may occur once three units have been successfully completed.
 Placements are organised by the Professional Experience Unit at Southern Cross University.

 Professional experience placements require students to fulfil certain prerequisites prior to attending placement (e.g. a working with children check and National Police Certificate).
 Prior to applying for a course offered by the School of Health and Human Sciences, please consider the important information regarding these requirements.

 Applicants or students that can provide supporting documents to verify they already know, understand and can perform the learning outcomes for one or more units within a Southern Cross course, are eligible to have their prior learning assessed for credit by submitting an application for Advanced Standing.